kpostreich/WAS-Automation/docs/lab1_v1.5-was-automation-tgf.md

 	<br>

-7. Before you start to register servers to the Dashboard, you need to configure an email to received notifications abouts CVEs.
+7. Before you start to register servers to the Dashboard, you need to configure an email to received notifications about CVEs.

     a.
 Open the **Notification configuration** tab.